 Chapter 2: A Short History of Environmental and Resource Economics

-Thomas D.Crocker 1 Introduction As late as 300 years ago, nearly everyone was fatalistic about nature.
+2 A short history of environmental and resource economics Thomas D.Crocker 1 Introduction As late as 300 years ago, nearly everyone was fatalistic about nature.
 Whatever transactions people undertook left all but their immediate environment and the social order in which they nested pretty much undisturbed (Chayanov, 1966; Sahlins, 1974).
 People lived in self-contained groups which left them few options but to adapt to the idiosyncrasies of their natural surroundings.
 Many were unlucky and suffered famine, flood and pestilence.
 The intellectual ferment of the eighteenth-century Enlightenment changed this.
 Over about two centuries the idea that the social order may influence nature - for good - spread over the world.
 A broad consensus that this same order may also influence nature for ill was reached only in the last half of the twentieth century.
 Though economists have studied the original endowment of the earth since the beginnings of their discipline, it took an awakening realization in 1950s North America that all was not well with the management of the region’s natural resource asset base to make environmental and resource economics (resource economics, for brevity) a distinct field.
 As in general economics the history of resource economics can be viewed as a sequence of thought experiments or models and organized empirical observations directed at a common set of questions about economic scarcity and thus choice.
-For resource economics the models and the findings are meant to explain the roles that the natural environment plays in decisions under the curse of Adam and Eve, decisions that are a universal problem of the...
+For resource economics the models and the findings are meant to explain the roles that the natural environment plays in decisions under the curse of Adam and...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.

 Non-subscribers can freely search the site, view abstracts/ extracts and download selected front matter and introductory chapters for personal use.